aron123/node-barion/README.md

 ```

 ### Send money to a Barion user or email address - barion.barionTransfer(options, \[callback\])
+[DEPRECATED]
+> **IMPORTANT**: This function is deprecated since version 2.1.0, and will be removed in the next major version of the module.
+> Please use the [emailTransfer](#send-e-money-to-an-email-address---barionemailtransferoptions-callback) function instead.

 To send money to a Barion user or to an email address, call the ``barionTransfer`` function. [[Barion Docs](https://docs.barion.com/Transfer-Send-v1)]

 **Parameters**: